-A student receives his or her Lexile reader measure from a reading test or program.
-MetaMetrics® does not offer a proprietary test that reports Lexile measures.
-Instead, we partner with state departments of education and test publishers to create assessments, or link to existing assessments that can report students' reading scores as Lexile measures.
-Every year, over 35 million Lexile reader measures are reported worldwide from more than 60 popular reading assessments and programs.
+Students receive a Lexile reader measure from a reading test or program.
+We don’t offer a proprietary test that reports Lexile measures.
+Instead, we partner with state departments of education and test publishers to create assessments or link to existing assessments that can report students’ reading scores as Lexile measures.

-A book, article or piece of text receives a Lexile text measure when it's analyzed by MetaMetrics.
-We partner with over 200 publishing companies and have measured more than 150,000 books.
-We also partner with the nation’s largest periodical database service providers, including EBSCO, GALE and ProQuest, to provide Lexile measures for newspaper and magazine articles, as well as encyclopedia and reference content.
-Through these partnerships, more than 100 million articles and websites have received Lexile measures.
+A book, article or piece of text receives a Lexile text measure when it’s analyzed by our algorithm that evaluates text complexity.
+We partner with more than 200 publishing companies and have measured nearly 300,000 books and counting.
+We also partner with the nation’s largest periodical database service providers, such as EBSCO, GALE and ProQuest, to provide Lexile measures for newspaper and magazine articles, as well as encyclopedia and reference content.

 Through these partnerships, today more than 100 million articles and websites provide Lexile measures for their reading materials.
 See the publishers and products that provide Lexile text measures.

 Our popular "Find a Book" tool searches for books based on your student's reading ability and interests.
 Using its Quick Book Search feature quickly finds a book's Lexile measure for you.